Farman52/TNTArena/README.md

-Bukkit Plugin for personal use
+Spigot Plugin for personal use